Gethsemane: Archaeology

+In 1956, Franciscan archaeologist Virgilio Corbo excavated at the Gethsemane Grotto, finding evidence that the site functioned as an agricultural facility used for the production of olive oil in the late Second Temple period.
+This accords with the etymology of the placename Gethsemane which means "oil press".

 In 2014, an archaeological survey of the site was conducted by Amit Re'em and David Yeger on behalf of the Israel Antiquities Authority (IAA).

-In December 2020, archaeologists revealed the remains of 1,500 year-old Byzantine church (known as the Church of All Nations) and the foundations of a Second Temple-era ritual bath (also known as a mikveh).
+In December 2020, archaeologists revealed the remains of a 1,500-year-old Byzantine church (known as the Church of All Nations) and the foundations of a Second Temple-era ritual bath (also known as a mikveh).
 According to Dr. Leah and Dr. Rosario, Greek inscriptions were written on the church's floor as: "for the memory and repose of the lovers of Christ… accept the offering of your servants and give them remission of sins".

-According to Israel Antiquities Authority's Jerusalem district head Amit Re'em, the uniqueness of the bath is that it is the first archaeological evidence at the site of Gethsemane where Christians have made pilgrimages for centuries, in the days of Jesus.
+According to Israel Antiquities Authority's Jerusalem district head Amit Re'em, the uniqueness of the mikveh is that it is the first archaeological evidence at the site of Gethsemane where Christians have made pilgrimages for centuries.

+In March 2025, scholars from Sapienza University of Rome announced the discovery of organic remains of vines and olive trees dating back 2,000 years ago, located in the north aisle of the Holy Sepulchre.
+This discovery confirms the presence of an ancient garden similar to the one described in the Gospels.